-On Stake, we offer three types of orders:
+We offer three types of orders on Stake:

 A limit order is an order to buy or sell a whole number of shares at a specific price or better.

 A buy limit order can only be executed at the limit price or lower.
 A sell limit order can only be executed at the limit price or higher.
-Meaning a limit order is not guaranteed to execute.
+This means that a limit order is not always guaranteed to execute.
+It will remain pending in the market until it’s either filled, cancelled, or expires.

-With limit orders, you have the ability to choose when the order will expire; End of Day (EOD) or Good-Til-Cancelled (GTC).
-EOD limit orders will expire at the end of the day, as the name suggests, while GTC orders are valid from 30 days from placement.
-This means the order will remain pending in the market until it's either filled or expires.
+With limit orders, you have the ability to choose when the order will expire: End of Day (EOD) or Good-Til-Cancelled (GTC).
+EOD limit orders will expire at the end of that trading day, while GTC orders are valid for 30 or 90 days from placement – unless you cancel it.

-- Unlike limit orders, Stop orders do not guarantee the price of buy/sell.
-In volatile conditions, the executed market order may be significantly different to the set stop price.
-You'll receive the next best available price, which could be notably higher/lower.
+Unlike limit orders, stop orders don’t guarantee the price of a buy or sell.
+When triggered, they’re converted to a market order, and in fast-moving conditions the executed order may be significantly different to the set stop price.
+You'll get the next best available price, but it could be notably higher/lower.

-John has some TSLA shares he’d like to sell if the price drops below $700.
-He places a Stop Sell order on Sunday for $700.
-The stock continues trading above $700 until Friday’s trading session, where it drops to $700.
+John has some $TSLA shares he’d like to sell if the price drops below US$200.
+He places a stop sell order on Sunday for US$200.
+The stock continues trading above US$200 until Friday’s trading session, when it drops to US$200.
 A market order is immediately triggered and the shares are sold.
-John exits the position at $699.99, the next best available price.
+John exits the position at US$199.99, the next best available price.

-Example of a Stop Sell Order in volatile conditions:
+Example of a sell stop order in volatile conditions:

-John has some TSLA shares he’d like to sell if the price drops below $700.
-John sets his stop-sell price at $700.
-TSLA releases disappointing corporate news, which results in the stock plummeting.
-John’s stop-sell triggers as the price was falling rapidly.
-John exits the position at $620, the next best available price.
+John has some $TSLA shares he’d like to sell if the price drops below US$200.
+John sets his sell stop price at US$200. $TSLA releases disappointing corporate news, which results in the stock plummeting.
+John’s sell stop triggers as the price was falling rapidly.
+John exits the position at US$170, the next best available price.